AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 ## Prototype 2: From PDF to Figures

 This prototype explores the extraction of structured content such as tables and figures from PDF reports.
 The goal is to support data validation, reuse, and integration by making embedded statistical data machine-readable.
 Although still in early development, the prototype aims to automate content extraction workflows using open-source tools and LLM-based classification components.
+For the prototype, a number of annual reports were used to test the capability of the LLM-based approach.
+Examples of variables that the prototype tried to capture from annual reports was variables such as company name, total revenue, net profit, revenue growth percent, number of employees, carbon emission etc.

 A framework-based approach is also being applied here, reflecting a broader trend in generative AI systems where external orchestration tools are used to structure and govern interactions with models.